yushiangfu/study-notes/c0-task-memory.md

 ## <a name="page-fault"></a> Page Fault

-ereferencing the NULL pointer or accessing other invalid addresses are the most common reason causing the tasks to crash.
+Dereferencing the NULL pointer or accessing other invalid addresses are the most common reason causing the tasks to crash.
 The path to crash is as below steps:

 1. Accessing an invalid address